 Fewer than one in every 100 cases of glandular fever leads to a condition that affects the nervous system, such as Guillain-Barré syndrome, viral meningitis, encephalitis and Bell’s palsy.
 According to the NHS, four out of five people affected make a full recovery with treatment.

 Many people also feel low while they’re ill with glandular fever, and for a period afterwards.
 This, however, usually resolves itself in time.
+Discover more on depression and how to cope in our guide.

 Natural support for glandular fever